SKasaei/N-wayMergingProcess/README.md

 6) Update Epsilon files by additional files;
 7) Run the project as Eclipse Application.

-# NPM Execution Flow for the Running Example
+# POLYMER Execution Flow for the Running Example
 ![OnClose Example](RunningExample/NMP.gif)